quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Compatible Version Negotiation {#compat-vn}

-When the server can parse the client's first flight using the original version, it can extract the client's Version Information structure (see {{vers-info}}).
+When the server can parse the client's first flight using the client's chosen version, it can extract the client's Version Information structure (see {{vers-info}}).
 This contains the list of versions that the client knows its first flight is compatible with.

-If the server supports one of the client's compatible versions, and the server also knows that the original version is compatible with this version, and the client's first flight is compatible with this version, then the server converts the client's first flight to that version and replies to the client as if it had received the converted first flight.
-Note that this conversion process cannot fail by definition of the first flight being compatible.
-The version used by the server in its reply is refered to as the "negotiated version".
-The server MUST NOT reply with a version that is not present in the client's compatible versions, unless it is the original version.
+In order to do compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows is compatible with the client's chosen version.
+Once the server has selected a version, termed the "negotiated version", it then attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.

+If those formats are identical, as in cases where the negotiated version is the same as the client's chosen version, then this will be the identity transform).
+If the first flight is correctly formatted, then this conversion process cannot fail by definition of the first flight being compatible; if the server is unable to convert the first flight, it MUST respond with CONNECTION_CLOSE and an error of PROTOCOL_VIOLATION.

-Clients will be made aware of compatible version negotiation by seeing a change in the QUIC long header Version field.
-It is possible for the server to initially send packets with the original version before switching to the negotiated version (for example, this can happen when the client's Version Information structured spans multiple packets; in that case the server might acknowledge the first packet in the original version and later switch to a different negotiated version).
+Clients can determine the server's negotiated version by examining the QUIC long header Version field.
+It is possible for the server to initially send packets with the client's chosen version before switching to the negotiated version (for example, this can happen when the client's Version Information structured spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).

 Note that, after the first flight is converted to the negotiated version, the